exercism/v3/languages/common-lisp/exercises/concept/socks-and-sexprs/.docs/introduction.md

 Where the comment is being used to indicate what value is returned by Common Lisp after running the code on that line.

-## expressions

-TODO: Untangle section below or possible remove "expressions" concept

 ## cons

-All Common Lisp code is made from S-Expressions (or sexpr for short).
-An S-Expression is either an "atom" (a single, indivisible value) or a list (also termed a "cons").
+All Common Lisp code is either an "atom" (a single, indivisible value) or a list (also termed a "cons").
 A cons is made up of two parts: the first element and the rest of the elements.
 For historical reasons these two parts are called the `car` and the `cdr`.
-When S-Expressions are evaluated as code, the first element (`car`) represents the function being called while the rest of the elements (`cdr`) represent the arguments to that function:
+When these conses are evaluated as code, the first element (`car`) represents the function being called while the rest of the elements (`cdr`) represent the arguments to that function:

 ```lisp
 (<function> <arg1> <arg2> ... <argN>)
 ; ^ car ^  |        ^ cdr ^
 ```

+## expressions

+Together, the atoms and conses that make up Lisp code are referred to as S-Expressions (or sexpr for short).
 When S-Expressions are evaluated, they automatically return some value which takes the place of the expression.
-When writing your own functions (using `defun`), the last value within the body of the `defun` is automatically
+When writing your own functions (using `defun`), the last value within the body of the `defun` is automatically returned:
-returned:

 ```lisp
 ;; Defining a new function